GL_Discover Hub_Bonds_1920x1280_PositivePink_02

 2. Municipal bonds

 Municipal bonds, though less common in Europe than in the US, are issued by local governments, regions, or cities to fund public projects.
-These bonds offer tax advantages, making them attractive to investors in higher tax brackets.
+These bonds may offer tax advantages in some jurisdictions, making them attractive to investors in higher tax brackets.

-While the market for municipal bonds in Europe is smaller than in the US, certain countries like Germany, France, and Spain issue bonds at the regional or local level.
+While the market for municipal bonds in Europe is smaller than in the US, in some European countries, regional or local authorities issue bonds at the regional or local level.
 These bonds are used to fund infrastructure projects such as schools, hospitals, and public transportation.

 3. Corporate bonds